jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 What would help most you say to yourself is if every customer and worker, professional and leader, knew their individual actions are the unit of selection.
 Thus any group wins by doing seemingly simple actions like thorough scavenging, constant decomposing, and frequent hunting of the slow tools and lifestyles that let entropy catch up to us.
 This is especially so inside our own company, institution, or community because these are the places we can each actually reach.

 Simply put, this book worked if you undersand anyone can embrace any beliefs.
 But evolution is still selecting you—and everyone, always—on one thing: whether you build tools that reciprocate and keep life's torch alive against entropy's slow unmaking of life.
+Founding a civilization is never the hardest part.
+It's evolving one's tools and mindset without failure and conflict that's proven so difficult for us.

 Accepting this does not mean abandoning your identities or communities.
 I practice cultural dance, cheer for my country, read ideologies, believe in a religion.
 But I do those for the same reason I exercise: to feed my genotype and phenotype and try to live my version of a happy human life.
 Even so, I know my calories, heat, shelter, and electricity don't come from a wild nature, but from a technological ecosystem I work in, that others in and outside of my community, produce, graze, hunt, scavenge and so on.